A Fever You Can't Sweat Out: Background

-The band was formed in 2004, at this time named Pet Salamander, in the suburban area of Summerlin, Las Vegas, by childhood friends Ryan Ross on guitar and Spencer Smith on drums.
+The band was formed in 2004, as a spin-off of Pet Salamander and The Summer League, in the suburban area of Summerlin, Las Vegas, by childhood friends Ryan Ross on guitar and Spencer Smith on drums.
 Both teens attended Bishop Gorman High School and they began playing music together in ninth grade.
 They invited their friend Brent Wilson from nearby Palo Verde High School to join on bass guitar, and Wilson invited his classmate Brendon Urie to try out on guitar.
 They soon began rehearsing in Smith's grandmother's living room.
 Urie grew up in a Mormon family in Las Vegas and early on skipped rehearsals to go to church.
 Ross initially was the lead vocalist for the group, but on hearing Urie singing backing vocals during an early rehearsal, they unanimously decided to move him to lead.
-They initially worked purely as a Blink-182 cover band.

 The monotonous nature of local Las Vegas bands influenced them to be different and creative, and they soon began recording experimental demos.
-Ross and Urie soon began to record on their laptops the demos they had been developing and posted three early demos ("Time to Dance", "Nails for Breakfast, Tacks for Snacks" and "Camisado") on PureVolume.
-On a whim, they sent a link to Fall Out Boy bassist Pete Wentz via a LiveJournal account, and around this time they had changed the name of the band to Panic at the Disco.
+Ross and Urie soon began to record on their laptops the demos they had been developing and posted three early demos, which were "It's Time to Dance 'Cause Boys Will Be Boys" (which would later become Time To Dance), "Nails for Breakfast and Tacks for Snacks" (which would later be Nails for Breakfast, Tacks for Snacks) and "Relax Relapse" (which would later become Camisado) on PureVolume.
+On a whim, they sent a link to Fall Out Boy bassist Pete Wentz via Ross' LiveJournal account, and around this time they had changed the name of the band to Panic at the Disco.
 Wentz, who was in Los Angeles at the time with the rest of Fall Out Boy working on their first major-label album, From Under the Cork Tree, drove to Las Vegas to meet the band.
 On hearing "two to three" songs during band practice, Wentz was impressed and immediately wanted the band to sign to his Fueled by Ramen imprint label Decaydance Records, which made them the first on the new label, which the group did around December 2004.
 Around this time they had put an exclamation point at the end of Panic as a joke, and as they said in an interview years later, it stuck with them and became the official name of the band.

 At the time of their signing, all of the band members were still in high school, with the exception of Ross, who was forced to leave the University of Nevada, Las Vegas.